C (programming language): New B and first C release

 The C compiler and some utilities made with it were included in Version 2 Unix, which is also known as Research Unix.

-Structures and the Unix kernel re-write
+Structures and Unix kernel re-write

 At Version 4 Unix, released in November 1973, the Unix kernel was extensively re-implemented in C. By this time, the C language had acquired some powerful features such as struct types.

 The preprocessor was introduced around 1973 at the urging of Alan Snyder and also in recognition of the usefulness of the file-inclusion mechanisms available in BCPL and PL/I. Its original version provided only included files and simple string replacements: #include and #define of parameterless macros.
 Soon after that, it was extended, mostly by Mike Lesk and then by John Reiser, to incorporate macros with arguments and conditional compilation.